 While the rest of the world called the new planet Uranus, Georgium Sidus remained the official name in England until the 1850s.

-Fair overall antique condition with staining throughout and some wear and tears (repaired with archival tape) at the paper edges.
+Fair overall antique condition with staining throughout and some wear at the paper edges.
 This chart is an antique and shows its age but is still delightful and would look very nice when framed.
 Measures approx. 15.75 x 28 inches.
 Priced based on condition.

 Item Number: CEL007